MagedGDEV/flutterApps/README.md

 - **EdgeInsets.all()**
   - It adds the same amount of space to all sides of the widget.
 - **EdgeInsets.symmetric()**
-  - It adds the same amount of space to the vertical and horizontal sides of the widget.
+  - It adds different amounts of space to the vertical and horizontal sides of the widget.
 - **EdgeInsets.fromLTRB()**
   - It adds different amounts of space to the left, top, right, and bottom sides of the widget.
 - **EdgeInsets.only()**
-  - It adds different amounts of space to the left, top, right, and bottom sides of the widget.
+  - It adds different amounts of space to the left, top, right, and bottom sides of the widget, and you don't have to specify all the sides.

 ```dart
 Container(